 Making the opposite journey to his fellow world champions is Kroos.
 The Real Madrid man has called time on his international career after 106 caps.
 Still just 31, the presence of Kroos, Manchester City's 13-goal top scorer Ilkay Gündogan and Bayern pair Joshua Kimmich and Leon Goretzka gave Löw a selection headache in central midfield - one he alleviated by shifting Kimmich to the right flank.

-A look at Flick's Bayern hints at his preferred system.
+A look at Flick's Bayern hints at his preferred system, meanwhile.
 In all but 12 of his matches in all competitions since succeeding Niko Kovac as coach in November 2019, he employed a 4-2-3-1 formation; ruthless efficiency and mastery of their positions the order of the day rather than trying to tactically outfox opponents.

 Robert Lewandowski top scored last term with an all-time Bundesliga best of 41 goals, surpassing Gerd Müller's 49-year record on the way to claiming his fourth consecutive Torjägerkanone and sixth in eight years.
 Müller, with that focal point up ahead, laid on 18 assists in the league and 24 in all competitions.